 Community-based mental health crisis services provide care and treatment for people who are acutely unwell to avoid having to admit them to hospital.
-These services include crisis resolution and home treatment teams that see people in their homes and crisis houses for people who cannot be treated at home but who do not need to be admitted to hospital.
+These services include crisis resolution and home treatment teams that see people in their

 A health-based place of safety is a room, or suite of rooms, where people are assessed when they have been detained by the police under section 135 or 136 of the Mental Health Act.
 People will usually stay in a place of safety for a very short period, normally no longer than 24 hours.